Boundary values, random walks and $\ell^p$-cohomology in degree one: Definitions and further discussions

 Theorems \ref{tinclu-t} and/or \ref{tpoisson} essentially unify many preceding notions of an ideal boundary which allows to compute the reduced $\ell^p$-cohomology (in degree one).
 These boundaries are $\ell^p$-corona (see Gromov \cite[\S{}8.C]{Gro} and Élek \cite{El-lpbnd}), the Bourdon \& Pajot boundary for hyperbolic spaces (see \cite{BP}), the Floyd boundary (Puls, see \cite{Puls-floyd}) and the $p$-harmonic boundary (Puls, see \cite{Puls-pharmbnd}).
 The advantage of the Poisson boundary is that it is better understood than most of the above (\eg it possesses a linear structure).
 It is worthwhile to underline that, in non-amenable groups, a result of Karlsson \cite{Karl-floyd} exhibits a strong link between Floyd and Poisson boundaries.

-\tvantran shows some wreath products also have trivial reduced $\ell^p$-cohomology.
-This means that groups such as $H \wr \zz^k$ (where $H$, the ``lamp state'' group, is amenable and $k >0$) have no [bounded or not] harmonic functions with gradient in $\ell^p$ (though they have bounded harmonic functions if $k>2$).
-Actually, the Poisson boundary of these groups is fully described in \cite[Theorem 1]{Ers2} (under the further assumption that $k>4$), and one may directly check that these do not have harmonic functions in $\ell^p$.
+\tvantran~and \cite{moi-lpharm} shows many wreath products also have trivial reduced $\ell^p$-cohomology.
+This means that groups such as $H \wr \zz^k$ (where $H$, the ``lamp state'' group, is amenable and $k >0$) have no [bounded or not] harmonic functions with gradient in $\ell^p$ (though they have many bounded harmonic functions if $k>2$).
+Actually, the Poisson boundary of these groups is fully described by Erschler in \cite[Theorem 1]{Ers2} (under the further assumption that $k>4$), and one may directly check that these do not have harmonic functions in $\D^p$.

+It is also possible to show that certain semi-direct products (where $N$ is not finitely generated) have trivial reduced $\ell^p$ cohomology.
+More precisely, if $G = N \rtimes H$ is finitely generated, $H$ satisfies $\IS_d$, $H$ has trivial reduced $\ell^p$ cohomology and $N$ is not finitely generated as a group, then $G$ has also trivial reduced $\ell^p$ cohomology for $p<d/2$.
+See \cite{moi-lpharm} for more details.

-Also, using \cite[Theorem 2]{Ers2}, one may check that the free metabelian groups of rank $\geq 5$ also do not have harmonic functions with $\ell^p$ gradient, and hence trivial reduced $\ell^p$ cohomology in degree $1$.
+Also, using Erschler's result \cite[Theorem 2]{Ers2}, one may check that the free metabelian groups of rank $\geq 5$ also do not have harmonic functions with $\ell^p$ gradient, and hence trivial reduced $\ell^p$ cohomology in degree $1$.
 As a last note on this topic, Martin \& Valette \cite[Theorem.(iv)]{MV} shows that wreath products $H' \wr H$ where $H'$ is \emph{non-amenable} have trivial reduced $\ell^p$-cohomology.
 See \cite{moi-lpharm} for even more wreath products with trivial reduced $\ell^p$-cohomology in degree $1$.

 In higher degree, there is no hope to extend Theorem \ref{tpoisson} or \ref{tinclu-t}.
 Pansu computed in \cite[Théorème B]{Pan-rs} that, already in degree $2$, some groups have non-trivial cohomology exactly in an interval.